salinelake/AIGLETools/README.md

   <img width="100%" src="/docs/workflow.png" />
 </p>

+/examples/harmonic_polymer demonstrates the whole workflow for particle-based coarse-graining.

 # Examples
 Check /examples for Jupyter notebook demonstration of AIGLETools!
 More examples will be posted in the future.